greg-md/php-router/README.md

 $router->get('/articles/{type:lifestyle|[a-z0-9-]+}[/page-{page:1#uint}]', 'ArticlesController@type', 'articles.type');
 ```

-`type` - is required in the route.
-Its default value is `lifestyle` and should consist of letters, numbers and dashes.
+`type` parameter is required in the route.
+Default value is `lifestyle` and should consist of **letters, numbers and dashes**.

-`page` - is required in its segment, but the segment entirely is optional.
-Its default value is `1` and should consist of unsigned integers.
+`page` parameter is required in its segment, but the segment entirely is optional.
+Default value is `1` and should consist of **unsigned integers**.
-If the `page` will not be set or will be the same value as its default value, the entire segment will be excluded from the URL.
+If the `page` will not be set or will be the same as default value, the entire segment will be excluded from the URL.

 ```php
 echo $router->url('articles.type'); // result: /articles/lifestyle